 One of our first stops in Almaty was to Zenkov Cathedral.
-It’s a 19th-century Russian Orthodox cathedral that fortunately didn’t get destroyed when Kazakhstan was part of the U.S.S.R because politcal club meetings were held there.
+It’s a 19th-century Russian Orthodox cathedral that fortunately didn’t get destroyed when Kazakhstan was part of the U.S.S.R because political club meetings were held there.
 It’s the second tallest wooden building in the world!
 You’ll find it in Panfilov Park, among blue spruce trees!
 Christianity is the second most practiced religion in Kazakhstan.

 The Central Mosque of Almaty

-The main religion in Kazakhstan is Islam, but it’s a liberal form of Islam that’s practised by most.
+The main religion in Kazakhstan is Islam, but it’s a liberal form of Islam that’s practiced by most.
 I only saw a couple of women dressed in burqas.
 The Central Mosque of Almaty is the largest of the 40+ mosques in the city.
 Visitors are allowed if they are very quiet and dressed appropriately – arms and legs covered.

-For example the World War II monument “Feat” in Park of the 28 Panfilov Guardsmen, shows the Russian soldier protecting the motherland.
+For example, the World War II monument “Feat” in Park of the 28 Panfilov Guardsmen, shows the Russian soldier protecting the motherland.
 Kazakhstan is near the soldiers left knee.
 It’s meant to send a clear message to the west – Don’t mess with us!
 As do the other U.S.S.R monuments:

 Dine in a Yurt and Eat Traditional Kazk Food

 200 years ago 90% of Kazakhs lived in yurts, which were perfect for nomadic life.
 Today, in Almaty, you can dine in a yurt at Kok-Tobe Restaurant in what’s known appropriately as the Yurt Restaurant.
 They serve traditional Kazakh food, which is heavily based on meat – horse meat in particular.
 It was impractical to grow vegetable gardens given the nomadic lifestyle.
-I didn’t try the horse meat, but enjoyed the other courses.
+I didn’t try the horse meat but enjoyed the other courses.